What is Azure Information Protection?

 After your content is classified (and optionally protected), you can then track and control how it is used.
 You can analyze data flows to gain insight into your business, detect risky behaviors and take corrective measures, track access to documents, prevent data leakage or misuse, and so on.

 How labels apply classification

 You use Azure Information Protection labels to apply classification to documents and emails.
-When you do this, the classification is identifiable at all times, regardless of where the data is stored or with whom it’s shared.
-The labels include visual markings such as a header, footer, or watermark.
+When you do this, the classification is identifiable regardless of where the data is stored or with whom it’s shared.
+The labels can include visual markings such as a header, footer, or watermark.
 Metadata is added to files and email headers in clear text.
 The clear text ensures that other services, such as data loss prevention solutions, can identify the classification and take appropriate action.

 How data is protected